Baat Bann Gayi: Plot

-A successful author (Ali Fazal) pretends to be a geek in order to impress his girlfriend's (Anisa) brother (Gulshan Grover), because he expects his brother-in-law to be intelligent.
+A successful author (Ali Fazal) pretends to be a geek to impress his girlfriend's (Anisa) brother (Gulshan Grover) because he expects his brother-in-law to be intelligent.
 While the hero is almost on the verge of winning over his girl's bhaiya, his rowdy lookalike shows up, adding to the drama.
-Even the bhaiya has a lookalike which doubles the drama and confusion.
+Even the bhaiya has a lookalike, which doubles the drama and confusion.